pawelmuller/allegro-internship-assignment/README.md

  - A user-friendly interface that would allow using API's features visually (but that's more of front-end development, tho)
  - More endpoints thet would implement new features, e.g. listing user's followers or listing who user follows
+ - A temporary cache: not only would we save some requests (since GitHub API has limits per IP per day), but also it would be faster (we would request a built-in database instead of some distant source from the internet)